gt2205/CPU-Scheduling-Algorithms/SJF(PREEMPTIVE)/readme.md

 - [Example](#example)

 ## Introduction
 The Shortest Job First (SJF) Preemptive scheduling algorithm is a type of CPU scheduling algorithm that selects the process with the shortest burst time first.
-It operates by selecting the next process to run from the list of processes that have arrived and have the shortest burst time, with the added feature of preemption based on a time quantum.
+It operates by selecting the next process to run from the list of processes that have arrived and have the shortest burst time.
+The added feature of preemption ensures that the algorithm can switch to a newly arrived process if it has a shorter burst time than the currently running process.
 This implementation sorts processes by their arrival time and uses a priority queue to manage the processes.

 ## Features
 - Input the number of processes along with their arrival and burst times.